-On December 28, 2011, the Asahi Kasei Group completed its acquisition of Crystal IS, Inc. As of March 31, 2013, approximately \$273,000 in proceeds from the transaction was held in escrow to cover potential indemnity claims and the expenses of the stockholder agent.
-If claims are made related to certain intellectual property and patents included in the transaction that exceed the escrow amounts withheld, additional claims could be made seeking funds from the former stockholders, including the Company.
-This special indemnity provision was capped, in aggregate, across all former stockholders at \$10,250,000 through March 28, 2013, and is capped at \$5 million through December 28, 2013, when the claim period expires.
-Our pro rata exposure to potential claims was up to \$487,000 through March 28, 2013, and up to \$238,000 through December 31, 2013.
-As of March 31, 2013, no such claims had been made.
-On April 4, 2013, we received proceeds of \$273,361 from the release of the Crystal IS escrow.
+On December 28, 2011, the Asahi Kasei Group completed its acquisition of Crystal IS, Inc. If claims are made related to certain intellectual property and patents included in the transaction that exceed the escrow amounts withheld, additional claims could be made seeking funds from the former stockholders, including the Company.
+This special indemnity provision was capped, in aggregate, across all former stockholders at \$5 million through December 28, 2013, when the claim period expires.
+Our pro rata exposure to potential claims is up to \$238,000 through December 31, 2013.
+As of September 30, 2013, no such claims had been made.